Professor of Literature, former Head of Department (1997-2007)

 on Professor Bollobás and her own web page.

-For a full list of publications, complete with journal articles and book chapters see the SEAS bibliographic database or www.mtmt.hu.
+For a full list of publications, complete with citations, see www.mtmt.hu.